Lookout Low

-Lookout Low is the fourth studio album by American garage rock band Twin Peaks, released on September 13, 2019 on Grand Jury Music in North America, Inertia and Space 44 in Australia and New Zealand and the rest of the world on Communion.
+Lookout Low is the fourth and final studio album by American garage rock band Twin Peaks, released on September 13, 2019 on Grand Jury Music in North America, Inertia and Space 44 in Australia and New Zealand and the rest of the world on Communion.

 Background

 On July 17, 2019, Twin Peaks announced the release of Lookout Low, as well as premiered the first single "Dance Through It", after teasing it on social media.
 "Ferry Song" was released as the second single on August 20, 2019, and "Oh Mama" was released as the third single on September 10, 2019.